neliojrr/neliojrr.github.io/about/index.md

 I'm graduated in Computer Science at
 [University Federal of Goias](http://www.ufg.br).

-However, my story with computers has began a long time ago and I still remember it clearly when was that.
+However, my history with computers has began a long time ago and I still remember it clearly when was that.
 The first time I saw a computer was with my father and he was playing Doom (yeah! that epic game) and I admit I got more scared than curious about